-Burton residents may also make use of public transport options through MTA's Your Ride service.
-Residents simply go to the local Burton Your Ride Service Center for transportation options into and out of nearby Flint for greater shopping and convenience opportunities.
+Grand Blanc residents may also make use of public transport options through MTA's Your Ride service for transportation options.

 Information obtained from RACER research.

 Collateral Information: Utilities and Natural Gas

 Consumers Energy, headquartered in Jackson, Mich., provides natural gas and electricity to more than 6 million of Michigan's 10 million residents and serves customers in all 68 of the state's Lower Peninsula counties.